lkilefner/llm-quality-evaluation-examples/README.md

 If you'd like to connect:
 **LinkedIn:** www.linkedin.com/in/laurenkilefner

-Thanks for being here — and thanks for caring about thoughtful, responsible AI in education.
+Thanks for being here for caring about thoughtful, responsible AI use in education!